 There’s no doubt that amethysts are one of the most beautiful and sought-after gemstones out there.
-But how much does real amethyst cost?
+But how much does amethyst cost?
 Is it more expensive than diamonds?
 What is the most valuable color of amethyst?
 Let’s take a look at these questions and discuss why amethyst is so cheap.

 How Much Does Real Amethyst Cost?